aravindpabbi/Text-to-Speech-AzureApi/README.md

 ## Steps to setup the app
 * Clone this repository and run the command `npm install` that will install all the required modules and dependencies
-* Create a .env file and value: ACCESS_KEY = YOUR_KEY(you can get a key after creating a speech service in your azure account)
+* Create a .env file and add the value: ACCESS_KEY = YOUR_KEY(you can get a key after creating a speech service in your azure account)
 * Run the command `node app.js` this will run the server.
 * You can test the apis in postman now.